r-onano/AI4SE_A01/README.md

 - pandas, numpy (data processing)
 - And other required dependencies

-**Note**: Installation may take 5-10 minutes depending on your internet connection.
+**Note**: Installation may take 5-10 minutes depending on the internet connection.

 ### Step 4: Verify Installation